defijesus/aave-proposals-v3/src/20240502_AaveV3Ethereum_FundUSDCUSDTGSM/FundUSDCUSDTGSM.md

 ## Specification

-The following assets are to be withdrawn from Aave Eth v3 and transferred to the respective GSM.
+Two Allowances are to be created enabling the Aave Liquidity Committee (ALC) to draw 1M USDC and 1M USDT from Aave v3.

+When market conditions are optimal, the ALC will fund the USDC and USDT GSMs.

+ALC SAFE: `0x205e795336610f5131Be52F09218AF19f0f3eC60`

 | Asset | Asset |                 GSM Address                  |
 | :---: | :---: | :------------------------------------------: |